 “We can now test 1,000 individuals in three weeks for the 26 genes at a cost of $30 per person,” says Hildebrandt, whose research is supported by the NIH, the Howard Hughes Medical Institute and NephCure.
 “We were able to find a single-gene cause for nephrotic syndrome in 30 percent of our cases.”

 In all, more than 30 genes have been discovered.
 This week, Claritas Genomics, a genetic diagnostics company spun off from Boston Children’s in early 2013, announced a clinical-grade, 28-gene test panel based on the Hildebrandt lab’s discoveries.
+(Update: As of March 2017, the panel now covers 42 genes.)
 The panel, licensed from Boston Children’s, joins Claritas’s menu of more than 100 genetic tests, including a next-generation assay analyzing 614 genes associated with neurologic disorders and a microarray test for patients with autism, developmental delay or intellectual disability.

 In the meantime, Hildebrandt’s findings are helping to clarify the biology of nephrotic syndrome.
 “For the first time, things start to converge,” he says.
 “A whole avenue is opening where one could envision developing new treatments.”

 Several of the genes, for example, cause a defect in synthesis of coenzyme Q10—a natural enzyme that’s also readily available as a food supplement.
 “Children with mutations in these genes can potentially have nephrotic syndrome reversed,” says Hildebrandt.